 New York Gov. Andrew Cuomo, meanwhile, has lashed out at the federal government, saying that Congress has put 350,000 children in the state at risk by letting the Children’s Health Insurance Program expire at the end of September.
 In addition, Cuomo has said that New York stands to lose $2.6 billion in funding from the federal Disproportionate Share Hospital program, which helps hospitals recoup the costs of caring for the uninsured.

 As the legislative session draws closer, Robbins says the time is right for New York to adopt its own system of health care, although it won’t be easy, she cautions.

 “We need to continue to create heat” on the state Legislature, she said.
 “It’s clear that this is going to take a lot of grassroots pressure.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.